Materials & Suppliers

 Brampton Framing (UK) will also make a wide selection of miniature frames and can assist with choice, including 'visualisation'.
 They will also supply frames by mail order.

-Haffke Kunsthandwerk (Germany) produce miniature frames.
+Haffke Kunsthandwerk (EU) produce miniature frames.

 Bill Wiebold (US) specialises in restoration and period frames.